GJBoth/Masters-thesis/source/06_Model_fitting.md

 ## Step 4 - Fitting

-Having gathered all the data, the final step is to fit the model.
+The final step in our method is to fit the our model to the data.
+By calculating the derivatives, we have reduced our PDE-model to a generic model, which allows us to use virtually any fitting method.
+For simplicity, we use least-squares, but one could use a Bayesian method to obtain not only the fit, but also the uncertainty.

  Equation @eq:PDE assumes a model with constant coefficients.
 In reality, coefficients will be spatially and even temporally varying.
 To circumvent this issue, we assume the coefficients can be assumed to be locally constant.
 We thus assume that for a small area we can fit the model using constant coefficients.
 We perform this operation for every datapoint in a sliding-window manner, as shown in figure @fig:slidingwindow, thus ending up with a coefficient field.

 ![Schematic overview of the sliding window technique.
 The solid black line encompasses an area around its blue coloured central pixel and the fit output is assigned to that pixel.
 We then move the window (dashed black line) and perform the fit for the orange coloured pixel.](source/figures/pdf/slidingwindow.pdf){#fig:slidingwindow}

+In the next chapter we apply this method to the RUSH experimental data.